DIY Workbench Ideas

 2 x 4 workbench - Best Home Gear

-2x4s are the woodworking world’s workhorse boards, so it’s not surprising that workbench ideas use 2x4s exclusively in their construction.
+2x4s are the woodworking world’s workhorse boards, so, unsurprisingly, workbench ideas use 2x4s exclusively in their construction.

-This type of bench is cheap and straightforward but rugged enough to endure hard use over time, and best of all, the materials will cost less than $50.
+This type of bench is cheap and straightforward but rugged enough to endure hard use over time.
+Best of all, the materials will cost less than $50.

 The “Folding Workbench”:

-If space is limited in your garage, you might consider a folding workbench that will allow you to store your tools in a compact area when it’s not in use.
+If your garage has limited space, you might consider a folding workbench.
+This bench allows you to store your tools in a compact area when they are not in use.

 Folding benches are much easier to build than their “fixed” counterparts, and they can come in handy if you’re working in a cramped garage.